awsdocs/amazon-sagemaker-developer-guide/doc_source/automatic-model-tuning-considerations.md

 ## Using Logarithmic Scales for Hyperparameters<a name="automatic-model-tuning-log-scales"></a>

-During hyperparameter tuning, Amazon SageMaker attempts to ﬁgure out if your hyperparameters are log\-scaled or linear\-scaled\.
+During hyperparameter tuning, SageMaker attempts to ﬁgure out if your hyperparameters are log\-scaled or linear\-scaled\.
 Initially, it assumes that hyperparameters are linear\-scaled\.
-If they should be log\-scaled, it might take some time for Amazon SageMaker to discover that\.
+If they should be log\-scaled, it might take some time for SageMaker to discover that\.
 If you know that a hyperparameter should be log\-scaled and can convert it yourself, doing so could improve hyperparameter optimization\.

 ## Choosing the Best Number of Concurrent Training Jobs<a name="automatic-model-tuning-parallelism"></a>